Antovex/CICD-pipeline-project/README.md

 7. [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in the Jenkins and Dev-server.

-8. In the ansible and the webserver we need to set passwordless Authentication so that Jenkins can connect to ansible server and ansible server can connect to webserver.
+8. <p>In the ansible and the webserver we need to set passwordless Authentication so that Jenkins can connect to ansible server and ansible server can connect to webserver.<br>

-   Follow for the Jenkins, Ansible and Web-server.
+   Follow for the Jenkins, Ansible and Web-server.<br></p>

    ```bash
    passwd root (set a new password)